roeeash/Compilation_Tests/test_folder_proj1/README.txt

 Welcome to tester file made by Roee Ashkenazi

-VERY IMPORTANT: Before using the file in NOVA:

-1. Clone Compilation_Tests AND your ex1 folder
+To run the tester on Nova:

-2. Copy them to the same parent folder in nova
+1. Copy the ex1 folder and the Compilation_Tests folder using WinSCP to your nova folder